Generic Name: paroxetine (pa ROX a teen)

 What other drugs will affect Paxil?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking Paxil with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Paxil with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.

 heart rhythm medicine;